mattlean/lean-js-app-starter/starters/react-express-mongo-ssr-ts/README.md

 # React + Express + MongoDB with Server-Side Rendering Starter (TypeScript)

-## `react-express-mongo-ssr-ts`

 This is a **[Lean JS App Starter](https://github.com/mattlean/lean-js-app-starter)** project for an [Express](https://expressjs.com) application that supports [React](https://react.dev) server-side rendering.
 It's written in [TypeScript](https://typescriptlang.org) and works with a [MongoDB](https://mongodb.com) database.

-_If you don't need TypeScript, then then use the [`react-express-mongo-ssr-ts` starter](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-express-mongo-ssr-ts) instead._
+_If you don't need TypeScript, then then use the [React + Express + MongoDB with SSR starter](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-express-mongo-ssr) instead._

 ## Technology Overview